DopierRex/OneNext/README.md

 Also, you may notice the section 'Note for PS/2 keyboard users' on the same official release page.
 As extra cores require an external PS/2 keyboard, that feature needs to be enabled, as opposed to having only a default mouse (you can still use a mouse AND a keyboard with a PS/2 splitter cable).
 However, no action is really required for enabling a PS/2 keyboard at this stage because, after you complete the next step (3), it will be automatically configured.

-3) Download this repository's latest release, navigate to the place you downloaded it, unzip the file, select ALL and copy all files to the root of your FAT16 primary partition on the SD card, where you have already placed the System/Next distribution from step 4.
+2) Download this repository's latest release, navigate to the place you downloaded it, unzip the file, select ALL and copy all files to the root of your FAT16 primary partition on the SD card, where you have already placed the System/Next distribution (step 1).
 If you get the prompt on your PC screen "The destination already has a file named '....'", click 'yes' to "Replace the file in the destination" for each or all files.

 IMPORTANT: The software in this repository does NOT alter, replace, or corrupt the official Spectrum Next firmware or its code in any way; in fact, resources, files and additional folders are simply added, configured, and made accessible with the relevant settings.

-4) Now, you can insert the newly configured SD card in your Spectrum Next or N-go.
+3) Now, you can insert the newly configured SD card in your Spectrum Next or N-go.

 The SD card set-up is finally complete; however, you still need to FLASH the alternative cores to your FPGA on the Spectrum Next!